-Joe: Hey Jason, let’s find a seat to have our lunch.
+Joe: Hey Jason, let’s go find some seats in the cafeteria.
 I’m starving.

-Jason: How can you be starving when you’ve just finished your breakfast in the class?
+Jason: How can you be starving?
+You just finished your breakfast in class!

-Joe: Well, I have to store some energy for the geography presentation today.
+Joe: Well, I have to store up some energy for my geography presentation today.

-Jason: Gosh!
-That presentation is driving me crazy.
-I know nothing about the country I’m going to introduce.
+Jason: That assignment is driving me nuts.
+I know nothing about the country I’m supposed to talk about.

 Joe: You mean Finland?
-They’ve got Santa!
+Well, they’ve got Santa!

-Jason: Come on!
-Everybody knows that.
-Hey, are you listening to me?
+Jason: I’m sure that little factoid will see me through the presentation...Hey, are you even listening to me?

-Joe: I’ve never seen that Asian girl over there before.
-Who’s she?
+Joe: (eyes focused on another table) I never noticed that Asian girl over there before.
+Who is she?

 Jason: Probably a new student from China or Japan.

-Joe: Let’s go sit beside her.
+Joe: Let’s go sit next to her.

 Scene 2:

-Joe: Hi, my name’s Joe and he’s Jason.
+Joe: Hi – I’m Joe, and this is Jason.

+Annie: I’m Annie.
 Nice to meet you.

-Annie: Hi…I’m Annie.
-Nice to meet you guys.

-Jason: You must be a transfer student, right?
+Jason: Nice to meet you too!
+You must be a transfer student, right?
 Where are you from?

-Annie: Well, I’m from Taiwan.
-It’s located…
+Annie: Taiwan, which is located…

-Joe: I know Taiwan!
-It’s beside Cambodia right?
+Joe: I know!
+It’s right next to Cambodia, right?

-Annie: Hmm… that’s Thailand.
+Annie: Um… you must be thinking of Thailand…

-Jason: You’re such a genius on geography, Joe.
+Jason: You’re such a genius at geography, Joe.

-Joe: Shut up!
-Anyway, let’s have lunch together.
+Joe: Oh be quiet.
+Mind if we join you for lunch?

-Annie: Sure (opens her lunch box)
+Annie: Not at all – have a seat! … (opens her lunch box)

-Joe: Wait…do you guys smell something weird.
+Joe: (sniff, sniff) What’s that…unusual smell?

-Jason: Yap.
-Smells like something rotten!
+Jason: Don’t know.
+Smells like something’s rotten!

 Joe: (sniffing around) Ah!
-Annie!
-What’s that in your lunch box? (世界末日的語氣)
+Annie – What’s that in your lunch box? (世界末日的語氣)

-Annie: It’s…well…a kind of…Taiwanese pickled radish …
+Annie: It’s…Taiwanese pickled radish …

-Jason: And what's that, the egg-shaped black stuff?
-Totally weird out!
+Jason: Oh.
+And what's that black egg-shaped thing?

-Annie: Umm…that’s preserved egg…it actually tastes great…
+Annie: Um…that’s preserved egg…it’s actually very tasty…

-Joe: You guys eat “these kinds”(語氣強調) of food everyday?
-Unbelievable!
-Why don’t you get some hamburgers instead of these…(Annie打斷他)
+Joe: Uh…so that’s the kind of thing you usually have for lunch?
+You don’t go for hamburgers?
+Or spaghetti?

-Annie: Guys, sorry for upsetting your lunchtime with these unpleasant food.
-I have to leave for my class.
-Nice to meet you and good-bye. (這句語氣要有急著離去的感覺)
+Annie: (Annie打斷他) Well, sorry for offending your delicate sensibilities.
+Not to worry – I’m done eating and need to get to my next class.
+Nice meeting you.
+See you round. (這句語氣要有急著離去的感覺)

-Joe: Wait, Annie!
-Where are you going?
-Hey!
-I didn’t mean to…
+Joe: I’m sorry, Annie!
+I didn’t mean to offend you…

-Jason: I think you’d better leave her alone.
+Jason: I think you’d better let her go.

-Joe: Gosh!
-What did I just say to her?
-She must be hurt…
+Joe: What did I say?
+I must have really offended her…

-Jason: (聽到鐘聲)There’s no time for you to regret.
-Time for geography class.
+Jason: (聽到鐘聲) Too late.
+Never mind.
+It’s time for geography.

-Joe: Oh no…(懊悔)
+Joe: Argh. (懊悔)

 Scene 3:

-Teacher: Let’s welcome Annie Chang introducing her home country Taiwan!
+Teacher: Next let’s welcome Annie Chang, who will talk to us briefly about her home country, Taiwan.

-Joe: (whisper) Annie??

-Jason: Isn’t she the girl we just met in the cafeteria?
+Joe: (whispering) That’s Annie from the cafeteria?

+Jason: Yup.

-Annie: Hi guys.
-I’m introducing Taiwan today.
-Actually before coming to America, Taiwan was such an ordinary place for me.
-However, it was not until I settled down in America did I realize how important Taiwanese food, night market, and the friendly people there are to me.
-I have so many stories about this beautiful island to tell you, would you guys like to embark on an amazing journey with me?
+Annie: Before coming to America, Taiwan was just home to me, the most ordinary place in the world.
+It was not until I came to the US that I realized how important Taiwanese food, the night markets, and the friendly people there are to me.
+I have lots of stories about this beautiful island to share with you.
+So let’s embark on an amazing journey together!

 (After the presentation)